-The direction of travel of the above regulatory developments suggests that the UK market will see a continued increase in activism, including from many who hitherto would not have termed themselves 'activists'.
+The direction of travel of the above regulatory developments suggests that the UK market will see a record year in activism, including from many who hitherto would not have termed themselves 'activists'.
 Factors such as the economic fall-out of the covid-19 crisis, the impact of Brexit, and the ensuing volatility in share prices all have the potential to create a turbulence in which many more opportunities for activism will present themselves.
 The increased focus on stewardship and engagement on key issues means that constructive activism will be encouraged rather than discouraged, but may also provide a helpful yardstick for what is considered 'constructive engagement' as opposed to 'short-term opportunism'.
-Finally, it is likely that ESG concerns are set to become an even more prominent feature of activist campaigns.
-As we have already noted, covid-19 (including the resulting economic fall-out) has presented a crisis of such magnitude that it has pushed other more fundamental questions to the forefront of collective business consciousness and has meant that a pure shareholder primacy model has ceded to a more pluralistic consideration of wider stakeholders.
-Certain mainstream institutional investors have publicly stated that they will examine how companies have responded to the crisis with, for example, Legal & General Investment Management flagging that they will scrutinise the actions that companies take during the covid-19 crisis and will 'hold companies to account for their stakeholder responsibilities'.8 This trend will likely see activists agitating on a platform of ESG reform, combining with more mainstream institutional shareholders to achieve their goals; it will also bolster activists' ability to present themselves as a force for good in the market rather than as a predatory force, motivated by short-term profits.
+Finally, it is likely that ESG concerns will continue to be a prominent feature of activist campaigns.
+As we have already noted, covid-19 (including the resulting economic fall-out) has presented a crisis of such magnitude that it has pushed other more fundamental questions to the forefront of collective business consciousness and has meant that the balance that companies must strike between incentivising their management who have had to demonstrate significant leadership during the pandemic and the interests of employees and other stakeholders, has become even more delicate.
+Certain mainstream institutional investors have publicly stated that they will examine how companies have responded to the crisis with, for example, Legal & General Investment Management flagging that they will scrutinise the actions that companies take during the covid-19 crisis and will 'hold companies to account for their stakeholder responsibilities'.9 This trend will likely see activists agitating on a platform of ESG reform, combining with more mainstream institutional shareholders to achieve their goals; it will also bolster activists' ability to present themselves as a force for good in the market rather than as a predatory force, motivated by short-term profits.

 1 Filippo de Falco, Claire Jackson and Christian Boney are partners at Slaughter and May.
 Special thanks go to Gillian Fairfield for her valuable assistance in preparing this chapter.